Ehsan70/RyuApps/README.md

 ### simple_switch_stp_13.py
 This file was downloaded from this [link](https://github.com/osrg/ryu-book/blob/master/en/source/sources/simple_switch_stp_13.py).
 There are explanations in the following [link](http://osrg.github.io/ryu-book/en/html/spanning_tree.html#executing-the-ryu-application).
 The code contains comment which describe the code.
 The code illustartes the usage of Ryu STP library in applicaitons.
 I used this code and integrated it into Controller.py which made up the ControllerSTP.py

+### resources dir

+This directory copntains images which are used in the tutorials.